KAIST-AILab/DSTC10-SIMMC/README.md

 ## **Data Preprocessing **
 For our model input, preprocess the datasets to reformat the data.

-Make sure to download simmc2-data into ./data before training.
+Make sure to download simmc2-data into ./data before launching the code .

 1. Move into 'scripts', run the following command.
 ```shell
 python convert.py \